DoTheEvo/veeam-prometheus-grafana/README.md

 #### Get-VBRJob and Get-VBRComputerBackupJob

-Veeam is now warning with every use of `Get-VBRJob` cmdlet, that in the future versions it will not be returning agent-based backup jobs.
+Veeam is now warning with every use of `Get-VBRJob` cmdlet that future versions will not be returning agent-based backup jobs.
 So to avoid tech debt, the script uses `Get-VBRComputerBackupJob` and `Get-VBRComputerBackupJobSession` and got bigger and messier because of it, but should be more ready for that future.